 A. In conjunction with the leaders of the media outlet, the Media Adviser is charged with oversight and fiscal advising of the yearly budget allocation to each of the student outlets provided by Student Government.

-C. The Media Adviser is expected to adhere to professional standards set by the College Media Advisers organization or other appropriate professional organizations whose focus is student media and to adhere to job duties as delineated in the University Position Description.
+C. The Media Adviser is expected to adhere to professional standards set by the College Media Association organization or other appropriate professional organizations whose focus is student media and to adhere to job duties as delineated in the University Position Description.
 That description includes supporting a learning community that integrates professional media skills, values, ethics and responsibilities, and an intentionally professional spirit internally and externally, as outlined in each media unit’s policies and procedures.

 B. Final approval of amendments to the bylaws rests with the Chief Student Affairs Officer.